-All students provide documentation of having received a Tdap vaccine within the past 10 years.
+All students must provide documentation of having received a Tdap vaccine within the past 10 years.

 Meningococcal information / vaccination

-New York State Public Health Law requires that all registered students receive information about meningococcal disease and vaccination, and provide information indicating that they have been vaccinated, or choose not to be vaccinated at this time.
-Incoming Cornell students do this through the Health History Form.
+New York State Public Health Law requires that incoming students taking six or more credits receive information about meningococcal disease and vaccination, and provide information indicating that they have been vaccinated, or submit a waiver form indicating that they choose not to be vaccinated at this time.

 Getting immunized at Cornell Health